The EU drone regulations have brought us the...

 OSO (Operational Safety Objectives)

-The robustness of the selected measures is verified on the basis of the OSOs.
+The robustness of the selected measures is verified using the OSOs.
 This ranges from the company's own declarations, to evidence from its own tests or tests carried out by third parties, to airworthiness certificates that are already known from manned aviation.
 (ETSO)

 The keyword is FMEA (Failure Mode and Effects Analysis).
 This analysis is used to identify potential sources of error from the outset, recognise their significance and evaluate them in order to derive suitable preventive measures to avoid them if necessary.